itszero/PebbleNotifier/README.md

 ## How to contribute

 Please fork it, mess with it and send me a pull request.
-There is a few things that I need help listed in the TODO file.
+There are a few things that I need help listed in the TODO file.
 It's a good place to start. :)

 ## Demo